tpg/yerp/README.md

 }
 ```

-There are a number of build in rules and you can easily add your own.
+There are a number of built-in rules and you can easily add your own.

+> Note that only public properties can validated.

 ## Running the validator

-To validate the values of an instance, pass it to the `Validator` class and call the `validate` method.
+To validate an object, pass it to the `Validator` class and call the `validate` method.
 This will return an instance of `Validated` which provides access to the results of each rule on each property.

 ```php
 class UserController